Frequently Asked Questions

 A.1 What is DiscoverEU?

-DiscoverEU is an initiative of the European Union giving 18-year-olds the opportunity to travel around Europe.
+DiscoverEU is an action of the Erasmus+ programme giving 18-year-olds the opportunity to travel around Europe.
 By travelling mainly by rail (there are exceptions to allow those living on islands or in remote areas to take part), young people discover Europe’ stunning landscapes and its endless variety of cities and towns.
 This journey also gives them the chance to meet like-minded travellers, become more independent and confident as well as explore their EU identity.
-Young people can apply during the two application rounds taking place each year and the European Union awards the selected ones with a travel pass.
+Young people can apply during the two application rounds taking place each year and the European Union provides the selected ones with a travel pass.

 A.2 Who can participate?

-DiscoverEU is open exclusively to young people who will be 18 years old on 30 June 2020.
-This means that young people born between 1 July 2001 (included) and 30 June 2002 (included) are eligible to participate in this initiative.
-Applications must be submitted through the European Youth Portal during the application period running from Thursday 12 March 2020 12:00 CET until Thursday 26 March 2020 12:00 CET.
+DiscoverEU is open exclusively to young people aged 18 years old.
+This means that young people born between 1 July 2003 (included) and 30 June 2004 (included) are eligible to participate.

-A.3 Can I participate if I have already travelled with a DiscoverEU travel pass under the November 2019 application round?
+A.3 Can I participate if I have already travelled with a DiscoverEU travel pass under one of the previous application rounds?

-Young people who travelled with DiscoverEU under the November 2019 application round are not eligible to submit a second application.
+Young people who travelled with DiscoverEU under one of the previous application rounds are not eligible to submit a second application.
 In case they do so, it will be detected at submission stage.
-If at any stage during the implementation of the initiative, applications from young people who were granted a DiscoverEU travel pass under the November 2019 application round are being detected, either by the external contractor designated by the European Commission to take care of the travel bookings or by the European Commission itself, the applicant will be disqualified.
-However, the November 2019 application round, who are still 18 years old on 30 June 2020, can participate in this round too, if:
+If at any stage during the implementation of the action, applications from young people who were granted a DiscoverEU travel pass under one of the previous application rounds are being detected, either by the contractor designated by the European Commission to take care of the travel bookings or by the European Commission itself, the applicant will be disqualified.

-A.4 Why is the initiative only accessible to young people aged 18 years old?
+A.4 Why is DiscoverEU only accessible to young people aged 18 years old?

-The European Parliament, when establishing this initiative chose to focus on young people turning 18, as this age marks a major step to adulthood and to European citizenship.
+The European Parliament, when establishing this action, chose to focus on young people turning 18, as this age marks a major step to adulthood and to European citizenship.

 A.5 I do not have an e-mail address.
 Can I apply for DiscoverEU?